peterkagey/class-website/content/F25/MAT3100W/syllabus.md

 <h2>Class policies</h2>
 <h3>Academic Honesty and the Student Conduct Code</h3>
 <p>
   My goal for this class is for you to learn and grow, and your academic honesty is a crucial part of ensuring that happens.
-In this course, you are encouraged to ask for extensions when you need them, and you will be allowed to re-submit homework and exams for full credit.
+In this course, you are encouraged to ask for extensions when you need them, and you will be allowed to re-submit homework for full credit.
 </p>
 <p>
   You are encouraged to collaborate with other students, come to drop-in hours, ask questions in class, and reach out to me via email when you need help with completing homework assignments or understanding course content.
 When submitting work done in collaboration with others, acknowledge their contributions, and write up the ideas in your own words.